-During the first quarter of fiscal 2021, our Professional and Residential reportable segments were less impacted by COVID-19 than was experienced throughout most of fiscal 2020.
-During the first quarter of fiscal 2021, the adverse demand trends we experienced within our Professional segment during much of fiscal 2020 as a result of COVID-19 continued to stabilize.
-Most notably, our landscape contractor business continued to build upon the momentum generated during the fourth quarter of fiscal 2020 as our channel partners worked to replenish their field inventory levels and we continued to experience strong retail demand.
-Additionally, our golf and grounds business largely returned to normalized sales levels within the United States as budgetary constraints began to moderate.
-Our Residential segment continued to build on the momentum generated during fiscal 2020 and experienced strong retail demand during the first quarter of fiscal 2021 for snow thrower products and Flex-Force battery-powered products as we experienced favorable weather conditions.
-While the continued strong retail demand experienced in our Residential segment is a positive event, the shift to a greater percentage of Residential segment net sales as a percentage of consolidated net sales adversely impacted our gross margins for the three month period ended January 29, 2021 and could continue to adversely impact our gross margins for the remainder of fiscal 2021.
-Further, as a result of strong business performance, during the first quarter of fiscal 2021, some of the cost reduction measures enacted in fiscal 2020 ceased.
-Our balance sheet and liquidity profile remained strong as of January 29, 2021 and we expect to continue to our historical practice of prudently managing our expenses and adjusting production levels as needed to align with anticipated sales volumes throughout fiscal 2021.
+During the third quarter and first nine months of fiscal 2021, we experienced a continued strong rebound in demand for many of the products in our Professional segment businesses that were adversely impacted by COVID-19 during the third quarter and first nine months of fiscal 2020.
+Most notably, our landscape contractor business continued to build upon the momentum generated during the fourth quarter of fiscal 2020 and we continued to experience strong retail demand from contractors and our channel partners worked to replenish their field inventory levels during the third quarter and first nine months of fiscal 2021.
+Additionally, our golf business continued to experience strong demand as golf course investments increased and spending patterns began to normalize as budgetary constraints moderated.
+Our rental and specialty construction business also experienced strong demand due to favorable construction industry trends.
+While these demand rebounds within our Professional segment are positive, we experienced a reduction of net sales within our underground construction business due to product availability issues that limited our ability to meet demand for our products.
+Our Residential segment continued to build on the momentum generated during fiscal 2020 and experienced strong retail demand across most product lines during the third quarter and first nine months of fiscal 2021 as a result of new and enhanced products, favorable weather conditions, expanded retail placement, and continued investments by homeowners in their properties.
+While the continued strong retail demand experienced in our Residential segment is a positive event, the shift to a greater percentage of Residential segment net sales as a percentage of consolidated net sales has had, and could continue to have, an adverse impact on our gross margins.
+However, for the three and nine month periods ended July 30, 2021, we experienced a shift to a greater percentage of Professional segment net sales as a percentage of consolidated net sales when compared to the prior year comparable periods and such shift resulted in a favorable impact to our gross margins.
+Further, as a result of strong business performance throughout the second half of fiscal 2020, many of the COVID-19 cost reduction measures enacted in fiscal 2020 were discontinued during the first guarter of fiscal 2021.
+Our balance sheet and liquidity profile remained strong as of July 30, 2021 and we expect to continue our historical practice of prudently managing our expenses and adjusting production levels as needed to align with anticipated sales volumes throughout the remainder of fiscal 2021.
+However, given our current expectation of a greater level of supply chain disruptions during the remainder of fiscal 2021 due to a combination of our current inability to source adequate amounts of component parts inventory and the inability of our suppliers to meet our commodity and component parts demand requirements, our ability to effectively and efficiently adjust production levels as needed may be limited.